wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 # 1. Overview

-This is a set of scripts to follow the rct-pipeline created by ([Wanxin](https://github.com/Rthomass/test/edit/main/README.md)).
-Using this data this set of scritps creates a set of parameters, inputs the parameters into the mmimics model and runs the mimics model, saving the model output into one comprehensive dataset.
+This is a set of four scripts to follow the rct-pipeline.

 Its purpose is to:

 i.
-First, output a segment level csv dataset for each tile and plot.
+Output a segment level csv dataset for each tile and plot.
-ii. then using the segment level dataset, create a input parameter dataset suitable for the mimics model iii.
-A rapper script then iv. run mimics and create a new dataset including all input parameters and radar backscatter reponse.
+ii.
+Create an input parameter dataset suitable for the mimics model iii.
+Inputs the parameters into the mmimics model iv.
+Run mimics and output a results dataset including all input parameters and radar backscatter reponse.

 # 2. Usage